theopn/dotfiles/README.md

 #### Sway

-I would love to use Wayland, but it still is buggy on my system.
-Keybindings are practically the mirror of my i3 setup, and below are programs mentioned in the configuration.
+I am experiencing with Sway.
+It's a big buggy and I don't like the notion of having one program be WM + compositor + input/output manager + etc, but so far it is the best tiling WM in Wayland.
+Keybindings are practically the mirror of my i3 setup, and below are programs needs to run my configuration.

 | Packages | Description |
 | -------- | ----------- |